 A comb, brush and mirror set just speak to another era.
 Sitting down, slowing down to care for one’s hair, such a gentle, intentional thing to do.
 I’d like to take that up.
 I’m not sure the last time I looked into a small looking glass, aside from a powder compact.
 A romantic gesture in itself.

 My flat iron isn’t so different, and sadly will break long before this one.
 Only I’ve missed a picture of a fascinating object, a bowl to gather the hair from your brush, and form it into shapes to pad a hairdo!
 It is astonishing how fashion changes.
 Do you use any of these?
-Thank you ever so much, Lutine!
+Thank you ever so much for a glimpse at the vintage hairdresser, Lutine!